zsq96512/zsq96512-PHBS_TQFML-Project/Readme.md

 ## 2.Motivation
-Since 70s twentieth Century, the floating exchange rate system is dominant in the world.
-The high profit and high risk of foreign exchange investment have determined that only the long-term and short-term volatility of the market can be held in an invincible position.
-As the basis of foreign exchange risk management, it's of great significance to forecast the directions and the degree of the change of foreign exchange rate.<br>
 Focused on the short-term voltility of the foreign exchange rate, this project apply the SVR method and the deep learning method ANN to predict the exchange rates of next 7 periods.

 ## 3.Goal